frictionlessdata/new-website/docs/specs/datapackage.md

 The Data Package metadata is stored in a "descriptor".
 This descriptor is what makes a collection of data a Data Package.
 The structure of this descriptor is the main content of the specification below.

 In addition to this descriptor a data package will include other resources such as data files.
-The Data Package specification does NOT impose any requirements on their form or structure and can therefore be used for packaging any kind of data.
+The Data Package specification does NOT impose any requirements on their form or structure and can therefore be used for packaging **any kind of data**.

 The data included in the package may be provided as: